- Fall Deadline: Friday, October 28, 2022 by 5pm

 5. Resubmissions: If this application is a revision of a previously submitted proposal, please include a 1-page response to the reviewers’ comments.

 6. WFU Collaborators: List any WFU collaborators who may have a Conflict of Interest reviewing your proposal.

 Appendices are discouraged, and reviewers are not required to read them.

 Projects involving compliance requirements (i.e., human subjects, animals, toxins, etc.) must seek appropriate committee approval prior to project initiation.

-Please send a completed copy of the Application for Internal Funds form and proposal in one file as an attachment to Susan Edwards (firstname.lastname@example.org) and submit the signed original to the Office of Research and Sponsored Programs, 306 Reynolda Hall, no later than 5 P.M. on the deadline date.
+Please send the complete Application for Internal Funds form and proposal in one PDF file as an attachment to Elisa Burton (email@example.com) by 5 p.m. on the deadline date.
+Hard copies will also be accepted in addition to the electronic application, Office of Research and Sponsored Programs, 306 Reynolda Hall.
 Please allow several weeks for the review process.